Model quality in football: Quantifying the quality of an Expected Threat model: Expected Threat model

 \subsection{Definition of game state}

 An important aspect of the Expected Threat model is how the game states are defined.
-Traditionally, the field is discretized and divided into different rectangles.
-The rectangle in which the ball-possessing player is located during a possession chain gives the game state \cite{Singh2018}.
-A common discretization of the pitch is a $16\times12$ grid.
-This grid roughly follows the ratio between dimensions of the football pitch, and it results in a model with $M=16\cdot 12=192$ game states.
-In this way, the discretization of the pitch in two dimensions determines the game states of the model.
+Traditionally, the field is discretised and divided into different rectangles.
+The rectangle in which the ball-possessing player is located during a possession chain defines the game state \citep{Singh2018}.
+A common discretisation of the pitch is a $16\times12$ grid.
+This grid roughly follows the ratio between the dimensions of a football pitch, and it results in a model with $M=16\cdot 12=192$ game states.
+In this way, the discretisation of the pitch in two dimensions determines the game states of the model.

-The discretization grid is a tuning parameter of the Expected Threat model.
-A model with a finer grid is better able to distinguish between different in-game situations and could be considered favorable.
+The discretisation grid is a tuning parameter of the Expected Threat model.
+A model with a finer grid is better able to distinguish between different in-game situations and could be considered favourable.
 On the other hand, a finer grid results in more probabilities to estimate as the sizes of $g$ and $T$ grow.
-With a fixed size of the data set, this decreases the number of data points that can be used to estimate a single probability and lowers the quality of the estimation.
+With a fixed size of the training data set, this decreases the number of data points that can be used to estimate a single probability and reduces the quality of the estimation.
 As a result, the choice of the grid is a model tuning parameter that strongly influences the model precision and quality of the estimates.

-The traditional approach of defining game states solely by the ball-possessing player's positions does not capture the full game dynamics that influence scoring probability \cite{VanRoy2020}. \citet{vanArem2024} extended the traditional model by adding two extra dimensions: an indicator for a high or low ball and the number of defenders between the player and the goal.
-Because this rapidly increases the number of game states, they estimated the xG-values via an existing xG-model and used kernel density estimation to prevent overfitting. \citet{HassaniRamdaniLofti2025} added the xG-value as an extra dimension to the Expected Threat model.
-Based on the expected behavior of football players, they assumed extra structure on the transition probabilities.
-In this way, the Expected Threat model can be extended to better capture game dynamics.
+The traditional approach of defining game states solely by the ball-possessing player's positions does not capture the full game dynamics that influence scoring probability \citep{VanRoy2020}. \citet{vanArem2024} extended the traditional model by adding two extra dimensions: an indicator for a high or low ball and the number of defenders between the player and the goal.
+Because this rapidly increases the number of game states, they estimated the xG-values via an existing xG-model and used kernel density estimation to prevent overfitting of the transition matrix. \citet{HassaniRamdaniLofti2025} added the xG-value as an extra dimension to the Expected Threat model.
+Based on the expected behaviour of football players, they assumed extra structure on the transition probabilities.
+In this way, the Expected Threat model can be adjusted and extended to better capture game dynamics.